Finance and Investments

 - $2.9 million (2018-2019)

-NIU donors understand the vital role private support plays in the life of our University and the profound impact it has on our students.
+NIU alumni and friends understand the vital role private support plays in the life of Northern Illinois University and the profound impact it has on our students.

-The NIU Foundation gift fee structure ensures that the majority of every gift reaches its intended recipients and positions the NIU Foundation to be the strategic partner that NIU needs and deserves.
+The unrestricted portion of each gift helps position the NIU Foundation to be the strategic partner that NIU needs and deserves.
+This portion is determined as follows:

-- Likewise, when a donor makes a gift to the University Scholarship Fund, 92.5% will go directly to student scholarships.
+- When a donor makes a gift to the University Scholarship Fund, 92.5% of the gift will go directly to student scholarships and 7.5% will be allocated for unrestricted use.

-- If a donor wishes to support a specific campus program or other initiative, 85% of the gift will go directly to the named program or initiative.
+- If a donor wishes to support a specific campus program or another initiative, 85%of the gift will go directly to the named program or initiative and the unrestricted portion will be 15%.

 The NIU Foundation pledges to its donors, and those who benefit from their generosity, to be a vigilant steward of donor gifts; to be judicious and efficient as we spend funds for development purposes; and to be transparent and ethical in the methods we employ to raise funds to support our students, faculty, and programs.